tommaso-borgato/eap-rhsso-saml-sso-example/README.md

 NOTE: If you ever want to configure a new and complete SAML client (not one that's just needed to create a keystore), please note:
 [1]: the `clientId` has to be set to the URL to web application you wish to protect with SAML,
-[2]: the `adminUrl` actually populates the `Master SAML Processing URL` in the SAML client definition and is needed to properly have the client redirected back to the web application once authenticated (must be your app URL plus the `/saml` suffix, e.g. https://my-release-test4.apps.my.cluster.base.url/saml-app/saml)
+[2]: the `adminUrl` actually populates the `Master SAML Processing URL` in the SAML client definition and is needed to properly have the client redirected back to the web application once authenticated

 === secret